impb-ethz/pep2pro/README.md

 [USER]
 username=<mascot username>
 password=<mascot password>

+[DATFILEPATH]
+;path to which datfiles will be downloaded
+path=/var/mascot/datfiles/
 ```

 #### mascot_search.ini
-The file contains parameter to filter downloaded mascot dat-files.
+The file contains parameter to parse and load mascot dat-files.
 ```
 [PEPTIDESUMMARY]
 ;defines the minimal probability of the ms_peptidesummary object call